 What is digital accessibility?
-Digital accessibility refers to the inclusive websites, digital tools and technologies.
+Digital accessibility refers to the inclusive practice of removing barriers that prevent interaction with, or access to websites, digital tools and technologies.

 Today's world provides a majority of services, social interactions education, healthcare, ecommerce, and employment online.
 Everyone benefits from using the best practices needed to ensure that online content can be accessed by people of various abilities and needs.